Ayazkhansafi/Face-detection-using-MTCNN/README.md

 # Face-detection-using-MTCNN
-"ace Detection" with deep learning techniques.
+"Face Detection" with deep learning techniques.
 This project is based on Convolutional Neural Network.